k8snetworkplumbingwg/sriov-network-device-plugin/docs/ddp/README.md

 $ kubectl create -f configMap.yaml
 ```

-### Deploy SR-IOV network device plugin
+### Deploy SR-IOV Network Device Plugin
-Once the ConfigMap for the device plugin is created/updated you can deploy the SR-IOV network device plugin as [usual](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#example-deployments).
+Once the ConfigMap for the device plugin is created/updated you can deploy the SR-IOV Network Device Plugin as [usual](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin#example-deployments).
 When everything is good, we should see that device plugin is able to discover VFs with DDP package names given in the resource pool selector.

 ```
 [root@localhost ~]# kubectl get node node1 -o json | jq ".status.allocatable"